um-grex/grex-docs/content/english/specific-soft/espresso.md

 ## System specific notes
 ---

-On the Grex's default software stack (_SBEnv_), Espresso is built using a variety of compilers and Open MPI 4.1 .
+On the Grex's default software stack (_SBEnv_), Espresso is built using a variety of compilers and Open MPI 4.1

 To find out which versions are available, use **module spider espresso**.

-For a version 7.3.1, at the time of writing the following modules shoud be loaded:
+For a version 7.3.1, at the time of writing the following modules should be loaded:

 {{< highlight bash >}}
 module load arch/avx512  intel/2023.2  openmpi/4.1.6
 module load espresso/7.3.1
 {{< /highlight >}}

 The above module gives access to the Espresso built with traditional Intel compilers and MKL.
 These would be recommended for compute nodes using Intel AVX512 CPUs.